Nikolaus Knoepffler

 Nikolaus Knoepffler (born 1962 in Miltenberg, Bavaria) is a philosopher and theologian.
-He currently holds the Chair of Applied Ethics and is the director of the Ethics Center (Ethikzentrum) at the Friedrich Schiller University of Jena, Germany.
+He currently holds the Chair of Applied Ethics and is the director of the Ethics Center (Ethikzentrum) at the University of Jena, Germany.
 Knoepffler is founder and president of the Global Applied Ethics Institute, a consortium mainly involved with research on bioethics and business ethics.
+He is also Director of the Institute for the History, Theory and Ethics of Medicine.

 Life

-Knoepffler studied philosophy and theology in Würzburg and Rome (1981–1990) where the Pontifical Gregorian University awarded him a licentiate in theology (1989), in philosophy (1990), and a doctorate in philosophy (1992).
+Knoepffler studied philosophy and theology at the University of Würzburg and Sapienza University of Rome (1981–1990) where the Pontifical Gregorian University awarded him a licentiate in theology (1989), in philosophy (1990), and a doctorate in philosophy (1992).
 He was awarded the habilitation in 1998 as well as further doctorates in political science from the Leuphana University of Lüneburg and in theology from the University of Bern.

-He was a fellow at the Institute of Technology - Theology - Natural Sciences (TTN) in Munich from 1996 to 2000, and was appointed Lecturer in Philosophy at the University of Munich in 1998.
-He then became deputy manager at TTN (2000–02).
+He was a fellow at the Institute of Technology - Theology - Natural Sciences (TTN) in Munich from 1996 to 2000, and was appointed Lecturer in Philosophy at LMU Munich in 1998.
+He then became deputy manager at TTN (2000–2002).

-In 2002, he was a visiting professor at Georgetown University, Washington DC.
-He was then appointed Professor of Applied Ethics at the Friedrich Schiller University of Jena, where he also leads the Center of Applied Ethics (Ethikzentrum), the Department of Ethics in Sciences, and the Institute of History, Theory, and Ethics in Medicine.
+In 2002, he was a visiting professor at Georgetown University, Washington, DC.
+He was then appointed Professor of Applied Ethics at the University of Jena, where he also leads the Center of Applied Ethics (Ethikzentrum), the Department of Ethics in Sciences, and the Institute of History, Theory, and Ethics in Medicine.

 He is president of the German Academy for Transplantation Medicine, and of the Global Applied Ethics Institute.
-From 2005 to 2019 Knoepffler was chair of the Ethics Commission of the Department of Social and Humanistic Studies, University of Jena.
+From 2005 to 2019, Knoepffler was chair of the Ethics Commission of the Department of Social and Humanistic Studies, University of Jena.
 He is a member of the Bavarian Ethics Committee and the Preimplantation Genetic Diagnosis Commission at the Landesärztekammer Baden-Württemberg.
-From 2006 to 2013 he chaired the Graduate School on human dignity and human rights funded by the German Research Foundation (DFG).
-He was a principal investigator (2012-2018) in the trilateral project "Hearts of Flesh - not Stone", funded by the DFG, that included scholars from Israel, Palestine and Germany.
+From 2006 to 2013, he chaired the Graduate School on human dignity and human rights funded by the German Research Foundation (DFG).
+He was a principal investigator (2012–2018) in the trilateral project "Hearts of Flesh - not Stone", funded by the DFG, that included scholars from Israel, Palestine and Germany.

 Knoepffler speaks in academic and popular contexts on topics related to his field of ethics.
 For example, he lectured at the “Wissensforum 2007” of the Süddeutsche Zeitung on the topic "Kant and the Stock Exchange."
-His research specialties include bioethics, human dignity, conflict management, business ethics, leadership, and German philosophy.
-He has published widely in all these fields.
+His research focuses on applied ethics, particularly medical and bioethics, human dignity and human rights, business ethics, research ethics and German philosophy, especially Kants.